About Our Summer Day Camp:

 Who will be required to wear masks?

-- Campers are not required to wear masks but are encouraged to do so, especially during transitions.
+- Campers 11 and up are required to wear masks except while eating and swimming.
+Campers 10 and under are strongly encouraged to wear masks, especially indoors.

 - For safety, masks will not be worn in the pool.